National Match Code: 285915

 • A handout, newsletter, or informational flyer must accompany this presentation (Deliverable)

-• Objective R2.2.2: (Valuing and Applying) Apply a process of on-going self-evaluation and personal performance improvement.
+• Apply a process of on-going self-evaluation and personal performance improvement.

 • Resident creates or utilizes a self-assessment tool for evaluating their performance on oral presentations (Deliverable)